CHTC/chtc-website-source/_uw-research-computing/htc/automated-workflows/tutorial-dagman-intermediate.md

         - htc
 ---

-This tutorial helps you explore HTCondor's DAGMan its many features.
+This tutorial helps you explore HTCondor's DAGMan and its many features.
+Download the tutorial files from [Github](https://github.com/OSGConnect/tutorial-dagman-intermediate/tree/main).

-You can download the tutorial materials with the following command:
+Alternatively, you can download the tutorial materials on the command line with the following command:

 <pre class="term"><code>$ git clone https://github.com/OSGConnect/tutorial-dagman-intermediate</code></pre>